Serhik1243/CoolKeeper/README.md

 ---

 ## Conclusion

-- The project worked as intended
+CoolKeeper successfully:
+- Detects fridge door status
-- Telegram integration was smooth
+- Sends Telegram alerts
-- Could be improved with:
-  - Power saving modes
+- Notifies with buzzer and LED
+- Lets you pause/resume monitoring with a button

+It was a great learning experience in:
-  - Battery operation
+- MicroPython programming
-  - Dashboard integration (Ubidots)
+- Wi-Fi and API integration
+- Interrupts and sensor logic on embedded devices

+Future Improvements
+- Integrate with Ubidots for online dashboard
-  - Case/enclosure for safety
+- Add temperature sensor for full fridge status
+- Use a low-power mode to conserve energy
+- Add battery backup (e.g., LiPo with charging circuit)